 GPA of at least 3.00

-GRE Scores of at least 160 (85th percentile) Verbal, 144 (18th percentile) Quantitative, and 4.5 (80th percentile) in writing.
-Only current scores within the last 5 years will be accepted.

 Letters of Recommendation: Two letters of recommendation on behalf of the applicant are required.
 These letters should come from academic sources familiar with the quality of the applicant’s college-level work and indicate his/her graduate program potential.
 Once the online application is completed, requests for recommendations will be emailed to recommenders.

 Statement of Purpose: A two-page statement is required that delineates historical and intellectual areas of interest, proposed fields of study, educational and professional goals, the faculty with whom the applicant is potentially interested in working, and why the applicant sees him/herself as a good fit with our program.